|Title||Stata 7: Getting nice date labels on a graph|

 In this example, the results are 10958 11323 11688 12054 12419 12784 13149 13515 13880 14245 14610.
 Copying the results of such a loop will often be easier than doing the arithmetic ourselves, especially with the complication of leap years.

-Note (Stata 7 only): Users of Stata 7 will find that smarter date labels using this logic are implemented in two user-written programs intended for time-series graphics: tsgraph and ofrtplot7 (which is downloadable as part of the modeldiag package).
+Note (Stata 7 only): Users of Stata 7 will find that smarter date labels using this logic are implemented in two community-contributed programs intended for time-series graphics: tsgraph and ofrtplot7 (which is downloadable as part of the modeldiag package).
 Both commands can be found using findit.